FailAcademy/learning/web-dev-foundation/_slides/01-html-css/05-version-control-slides.md

 ### What is Version Control?

-Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+Version control is a system that records changes to a file or set of files over time so that you can recall specific versions and revert to previous states later on, if needed.

 ---